CompuTec/computec-docs/docs/appengine/plugins-user-guide/pfi.md

 Before using PFI, ensure the following:

 1. The ProcessForce plugin is installed and enabled for the relevant company.
-2. If a new UDF (User-Defined Field) is added to a ProcessForce object, restart the AppEngine service to reflect the changes in PFI templates.
+2. If a new UDF (User-Defined Field) is added to a ProcessForce object, restart the CompuTec AppEngine service to reflect the changes in PFI templates.

 ### Installation

-For detailed instructions on installing the AppEngine plugin, click [here](../administrators-guide/configuration-and-administration/plugins/overview.md).
+For detailed instructions on installing the CompuTec AppEngine plugin, click [here](../administrators-guide/configuration-and-administration/plugins/overview.md).

 ## Usage